We're committed to engaging in faith-growing ministry with youth and their families.

 Develop self-confidence and leadership

 Youth Caravan is our annual summer mission trip for youth completing grades 8-12.
-Each year we travel to a new location and spend a week engaging in various mission projects including home rehab and repair, food pantry assistance, leading children’s programming, etc. The past few Caravan trips have been to South Dakota, Tennessee and Maryland.
-For more information about this year’s Caravan, please contact Rev. Jenni Crowley Cartee, firstname.lastname@example.org.
+Each year we travel to a new location and spend a week engaging in various mission projects including home rehab and repair, food pantry assistance, leading children’s programming, etc. The past few Caravan trips have been to South Dakota, Tennessee, Maryland and New Jersey.
+For more information about our next Caravan, please contact Rev. Jenni Crowley Cartee, email@example.com.

 Confirmation class for 7th and 8th graders meets every Sunday from September through May during the Sunday School time (10:10 a.m. to 11:00 a.m.).